PythonCharmers/maxentropy/README.md

 ## History
 This package previously lived in SciPy (http://scipy.org) as ``scipy.maxentropy`` from versions v0.5 to v0.10.
 It was under-maintained and removed from SciPy v0.11.
+It has since been resurrected and refactored to use the scikit-learn Estimator inteface.

 ## Copyright
 (c) Ed Schofield, 2003-2019